Kerem Bulut: 2016: Spell at Iraklis and return to Wanderers

-On 29 June 2015 Bulut signed a three-year contract with Greek Superleague club Iraklis.
+On 29 June 2015 Bulut signed a three-year contract with Super League Greece club Iraklis.

-Kerem Bulut made his Greek Super League debut for Iraklis FC on 30 August 2015 as a 65th-minute substitute for Lefteris Intzoglou in the 0–1 home loss to Panionios.
-On 14 September 2015, Kerem Bulut made his first starting appearance in the Greek Super League for Iraklis at home to Levadiakos.
-On 5 December 2015, he scored his first goal with the club, helping Iraklis to beat Asteras Tripoli 2–1, and retain its unbeaten record against Asteras.
+Kerem Bulut made his Super League Greece debut for Iraklis on 30 August 2015 as a 65th-minute substitute for Lefteris Intzoglou in the 0–1 home loss to Panionios.
+On 14 September 2015, Kerem Bulut made his first starting appearance in the Super Leagu for Iraklis at home to Levadiakos.
+On 5 December 2015, he scored his first goal with the club, helping Iraklis to beat Asteras Tripolis 2–1, and retain its unbeaten record against Asteras.
 Bulut terminated his contract with Iraklis in July 2016, after not being paid for 5 months.

 Bulut re-signed for Western Sydney Wanderers on 24 August 2016, following a successful trial and replaced Italian forward Federico Piovaccari, who was released at the end of the previous season.
 Bulut started in the first three league matches since his signing, remaining goalless in all three games.
 With Western Sydney Wanderers facing a goal-drought mid-season, Bulut was dropped from the squad by Tony Popovic despite the coach stating that he was “fit and not selected”.
 Popvic then openly criticised his poor performances at training as a reason for his absence.
 Bulut was released by Western Sydney Wanderers on 28 December 2016 with immediate effect.